 Cards for Kids

 If your child needs a payment card for emergencies, you have a few different options.
 Prepaid cards can be a wise way to go, or you can make your child an authorized user on your credit card account.
 If your child is 18 or older, you can also help them apply for their own credit card, which will help them build credit in addition to providing a convenient way for them to pay.

 Greenlight is a debit card for kids that comes with a variety of parental controls.
 Using the Greenlight app, parents can instantly send funds to their kids' accounts, set spending controls, receive transaction alerts, turn cards on and off and more.
 Greenlight isn't a credit card, but it gives kids access to many of the payment functions a credit card has, along with a few digital safeguards for parents.

 What's in the Cards for You?

 Choosing a credit card can seem like quite a responsibility.
 But in reality, the wealth of available choices means you're more likely to find a card that fits your individual needs.
-If you'd like to browse options that are personalized to your credit score and preferences, Experian CreditMatch™ can help you find the credit cards that might work best for you.
+If you'd like to browse options that are personalized to your credit score and preferences, Experian CreditMatch™ can help you find the credit cards that might work for you.